bitextor/bitextor/docs/README.md

 * **Required packages**

   These are some external tools that need to be in the path before installing the project.
-If you are using an apt-like package manager you can run the following command line to install all these dependencies:
+If you are using an apt-like package manager you can run the following commands line to install all these dependencies:

   ```bash
   # mandatory: